 FEEDING & NUTRITION:

 Studies have shown it is advantageous to incorporate Amaferm® into a show pig’s diet at this stage.
-Amaferm is a natural feed additive that acts as a prebiotic which increases feed digestibility.
+Amaferm®️ is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.
 Amaferm works best when fed to animals during high stress periods in their life making the receiving stage a perfect time to begin to introduce it.

 There are two options for incorporating Amaferm into your pig’s diet; through Vita Charge® and Sure Champ®.
 Using Vita Charge at this stage is the quickest and most effective way to boost appetite by keeping their energy high and digestive system functioning correctly.
 Use Vita Charge Liquid Boost® or Gel to get an initial stimulant response for the first 3-5 days after bringing your pig home.
 For Liquid Boost you can utilize a water medicator or top dress it on their feed or in their water cups as directed on the label.
 If Vita Charge® Gel is a better fit for you, the Gel can be placed in their mouth or on top of their feed.
 When possible, it is also helpful to give Vita Charge Gel while loading pigs from the farm to help them battle the stress of the haul to your facility.